 Take Advantage of ENERGY STAR’s Name Recognition and Resources

 - Promote homes that have earned the ENERGY STAR.
 Display the trademarked ENERGY STAR name and Certification mark to identify ENERGY STAR certified homes in marketing materials including the MLS.
-All uses of the ENERGY STAR name and marks must be in accordance with the ENERGY STAR Identity Guidelines.
+All uses of the ENERGY STAR name and marks must be in accordance with the ENERGY STAR Brand Book.
 A Quick Reference Guide (167KB) is available that clarifies how real estate agents can properly use the ENERGY STAR name and marks.

 - Help your clients understand the features and benefits of ENERGY STAR.
 Download useful fact sheets about ENERGY STAR certified homes.
 Have these materials available in your office when you are meeting with a customer for the first time.

 - Promote builders and lenders that are active ENERGY STAR partners in your area.
 You can find them by visiting the Partner Locator.
 Also, encourage builders you work with who are not currently constructing ENERGY STAR certified homes to join the program.
 Be sure to mention the benefits to participation, such as increased profits and market differentiation.